 Additional Financial Aid Resources:

-- The Student Guide, created by the U.S. Department of Education, is available online at https://studentaid.ed.gov/sa/resources
+- Click here for The Student Guide, created by the U.S. Department of Education.

-- A comprehensive site for researching your options is available at http://studentaid.ed.gov.
+- Click here for a comprehensive site for researching your options.

-Approximately 2-3 business days after submitting the FAFSA online (www.fafsa.ed.gov) The Neighborhood Playhouse’s Financial Aid Office will receive your FAFSA information in the form of a Student Aid Report (SAR) electronically.
+Approximately 3-4 business days after submitting the FAFSA online (Click here for the FAFSA website) The Neighborhood Playhouse’s Financial Aid Office will receive your FAFSA information in the form of a Student Aid Report (SAR) electronically.
 Accepted and enrolled students will be contacted by the Director of Financial Aid within 5-7 business days regarding any necessary verification or corrections to the FAFSA information so that a Financial Aid Award Letter can be issued for the academic year they are applying/enrolling to attend.
 Inquiries and applicants may contact the Director of Financial Aid to request an estimate of their financial aid package prior to application or acceptance and this request will be handled as time allows on a first-come-first-serve basis after accepted and enrolled students are issued their Financial Aid Award Letters.
-Students and parents can make any necessary corrections electronically through the FAFSA website.
+Students and parents can make any necessary corrections electronically by clicking here for the FAFSA website.

 As your FAFSA information is the basis for determining a student's financial need it is imperative the information be as accurate as possible.

 ONCE the FAFSA information has been received and any necessary errors or corrections resolved a Financial Aid Award letter will be issued detailing the types and amounts of Federal Student Aid the student (and parent/guardian, if applicable) eligible to be awarded.